franciszekjuras/arduino_pulse_generator/README.md

 syst:unit?
 >us
 ```
-If you change it temporarily, you can easily go back to stored value.
+If you change it temporarily, you can easily go back to the stored value.
 ```
 syst:unit cycles
 (do something)